 Being ready for anything is an important part of being ready for the tiny life.

 People often ask me if tiny houses can withstand our New England winters and the answer is: Yes!
 We have clients in Maine and Vermont who report that they stay cozy and warm in their tiny houses throughout the winter.
 As long as your house is built well with the proper materials and the proper heating system, your tiny house will be a wonderful little pocket of warmth even in the darkest of winter nights - and your small heating bills may be another ray of sunshine!

 The number one most important piece of advice I can give you about tiny houses in the winter is to not skimp on important investments like insulation, new double pane windows, mold and humidity abatement measures, and water resistant building materials where possible.
 Building your home using state of the art techniques and materials will ensure that your home is as efficient as it can possibly be, which is great for the environment, your wallet, and your tiny house investment.

-Tiny House Crafters uses the ZIP sheathing system for the exterior sheathing on the roof and walls, sealed with ZIP tape.
+We use the ZIP sheathing system for the exterior sheathing on the roof and walls, sealed with ZIP tape.
 The ZIP system has an integrated vapor and water barrier so there is no need to apply traditional house wrap.
-Between the siding and the ZIP we use a perforated rain screen which provides space and drainage for any moisture that gets stuck behind the siding.
+Between the siding and the ZIP we use a perforated rain screen (such as Cedar Breather) which provides space and drainage for any moisture that gets stuck behind the siding.
 This allows the materials to dry out as fast as possible.

 In comparison, extruded fiberglass, mineral wool, or other fibrous insulation has the ability to soak up and hold onto moisture like a sponge.
 If the insulation is unable to dry out - because of constant humidity, missing or inappropriately applied vapor barrier, or otherwise - then the wet insulation material will lead to mold growth.
 Not having to worry about your insulation absorbing moisture from condensation is another added bonus of spray foam.